EdwinWenink/udacity-ml-fastapi/README.md

 Unit tests, including local tests of the API, can be run with `python -m pytest tests`.

+To test the live API, see `src/submit_post.py` for an example on how to submit a POST request for model inference.

 ## Model Card

 See [here](./model_card.md).